38 New Arrivals: A Remarkable Breeding Season at Otorohanga Kiwi House

 - 3 min read

-The 2025/26 breeding season at Ōtorohanga Kiwi House has been an outstanding success, with 38 endangered native animals hatching across the park.
+The 2025/26 breeding season at Ōtorohanga Kiwi House has been an outstanding success.
+This year, 38 endangered native animals hatched across the park.
 This remarkable season highlights the vital role Ōtorohanga Kiwi House plays in native wildlife conservation, endangered species breeding programmes, and protecting Aotearoa New Zealand’s unique biodiversity.

 From rare birds to critically endangered insects, each hatchling represents hope for the future.
 Here’s a closer look at the newest residents welcomed this year at Ōtorohanga Kiwi House.

 Our ruru pair, Ruru Blue and Striker, successfully raised a chick this season.
-The young ruru is growing well and, while still covered in fluffy down, is already exploring the enclosure floor.
+The young ruru is growing well.
+While still covered in fluffy down, it is already exploring the enclosure floor.
 Watching this nocturnal native bird develop is always a highlight for visitors and staff alike.

 🐦 Oystercatchers

 Tiwha and Snow welcomed two healthy oystercatcher chicks this year.
-Both chicks are thriving, and we’re eagerly waiting to see what their adult plumage will look like.
+Both chicks are thriving.
+We’re eagerly waiting to see what their adult plumage will look like.
 Will they be black, white, or display the classic mixed colouring of New Zealand oystercatchers?
 Only time will tell.

-Our new bellbird (korimako) pair wasted no time settling into their enclosure at Ōtorohanga Kiwi House, producing three strong chicks after only a couple of months.
-Bellbirds grow incredibly quickly, taking just 14 days from hatching to develop adult feathers, meaning visitors will soon spot them flying confidently around their enclosure.
+Our new bellbird (korimako) pair wasted no time settling into their enclosure at Ōtorohanga Kiwi House.
+They produced three strong chicks after only a couple of months.
+Bellbirds grow incredibly quickly.
+It takes just 14 days from hatching to develop adult feathers.
+Visitors will soon spot them flying confidently around their enclosure.

 🦆 Pāteke / Brown Teal – Breed for Release Programme